 Do you pay company car tax on electric cars?

 In 2019, the Government announced that company cars producing no CO2 emissions would attract a zero percent Benefit-in-Kind tax rate from April 2020, meaning you would pay no company car tax on a pure electric car for that tax year.

-The zero percent rate will also apply to vehicles, first registered from 6 April 2020 and producing between one and 50g/km of carbon dioxide, that are capable of more than 130 miles on battery power alone.
+The zero percent rate also applied to vehicles, first registered from 6 April 2020 and producing between one and 50g/km of carbon dioxide, that are capable of more than 130 miles on battery power alone.

-Up until the 2022/23 tax year, two tables of company car tax rates will be in operation; one for vehicles registered before 6th April 2020 and one for vehicles registered after that date.
-The full tables can be found below:
+Up until the 2024/25 tax year, two tables of benefit in kind rates will be in operation; one for vehicles registered before 6th April 2020 and one for vehicles registered after that date.
+The full benefit in kind tables can be found below: